-The refugees had survived being forcibly removed from their homes in eastern Poland in 1940 and 1941 by the Soviet invaders of their country, being transported in animal rail wagons to forced-labour facilities within the vast reaches of the USSR, and tenuous lives there.
-They made perilous journeys, much of them on foot, to where a Polish army was bring formed on Russian soil.
-That Polish army helped get thousands of Polish soldiers and civilians out of Stalin’s hands via what was then Persia, now Iran.
+The refugees had survived being forcibly removed from their homes in eastern Poland in 1940 and 1941 by the Soviet invaders of their country.
+They had been transported in animal rail wagons to forced-labour facilities within the vast reaches of the USSR, and had led tenuous lives there.
+On release, they made perilous journeys, much on foot, to where a Polish army was being formed on Russian soil.
+That same Polish army helped get thousands of Polish soldiers and civilians out of Stalin’s hands via what was then Persia, now Iran.

-From 1943, eastern and southern Africa, Argentina, India and Mexico established refugee camps for Polish civilians.
+From 1943, eastern and southern Africa, Argentina, India, Mexico, and New Zealand established refugee camps for Polish civilians.
 Those who arrived in New Zealand came mostly from orphanages in Persia.

-The same dictionary defines a “refugee” as “a person who flees from his home or country to seek refuge elsewhere, as in time of war, persecution, etc.” That does not strictly define the Pahiatua Poles—nor other Polish survivors of the Soviet forced-labour facilities who arrived in New Zealand after World War 2.
-They did not “flee” their homes but were removed at gunpoint against their will.
-They did “flee” the USSR.
+The same dictionary defines a “refugee” as “a person who flees from his home or country to seek refuge elsewhere, as in time of war, persecution, etc.” That does not strictly define the Pahiatua Poles—nor other Polish survivors of the Soviet forced-labour facilities who arrived in New Zealand after WW2.
+They did not “flee” their homes but were removed at gunpoint.
+They did, however, “flee” the USSR.